smXplorer/AlliGator/docs/source/alligator-decay-fit-parameters-map-panel.rst

 selector at the bottom allows defining the color of the ROIs drawn over the map.

-Finally, the *Overlay Parameter Map* button at the top left (brush tool) enables overlaying the current *Decay Fit Parameters Map* in the *Source Image*.
+Finally, the *Overlay Parameter Map* button at the top left (brush tool) enables overlaying the current *Decay Fit Parameters Map* on the *Source Image*.

 Decay Fit Parameter Map Menu
 ----------------------------